OpenSSE/crypto-tk/README.md

 This project's CMake takes the following options:

--   `RSA_IMPL_OPENSSL=On|Off`: enables the RSA implementation using OpenSSL.
-Available options are `RSA_IMPL_OPENSSL=On` and `RSA_IMPL_OPENSSL=Off`.
-By default, the RSA implementation uses mbedTLS, which is believed to be more secure, but is slower.
-When `RSA_IMPL_OPENSSL` is set to `On`, the `libsse_crypto` links against `libcrypto`, and OpenSSL must be found by CMake (see next option).

--   `OPENSSL_ROOT_DIR`: The location of the OpenSSL library.
-OpenSSL is necessary if `-DRSA_IMPL_OPENSSL=On` is passed to CMake.
-If you are on Mac OS, and that you used Homebrew to install OpenSSL, you will want pass the `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl` option to CMake.
-Otherwise, it will not be able to find OpenSSL's library.

 -   `ENABLE_COVERAGE=On|Off`: Respectively enables and disable the code coverage functionalities.
 Disabled by default.

 -   `SANITIZE_ADDRESS=On|Off`: Compiles the library with [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer) when set to `On`.
 Great to check for stack/heap buffer overflows, memory leaks, ...
 Disabled by default.